Therapy Services

 Latest In The News

-Peer Leader Training During Brave Step’s Peer Leader training, we will explore what it means to be a peer leader and discuss best practices.
-This training will be a step towards becoming a Brave Step peer leader for one or more of our Courageous programs,...
+Peer Leader Training During Brave Step’s Peer Leader Training, we will explore together what it means to be a peer leader and discuss best practices.
+Brave Step currently needs peer leaders to lead our Courageous Corners (peer support group), Courageous Book...